 For files larger than 5MB, submit through the City’s file transfer service, Coquitlam QFile:

-To re-submit documents for the existing project, see our video tutorial.
+To submit documents for a new project, see our video tutorial.

 When delivering or dropping off any letters or drawings to the Planning and Development Department, please clearly indicate on the front of the item:

 City Hall is currently open Monday to Friday from 8 am to 5 pm and closed on all Statutory Holidays.